St Stephen’s is a church family meeting in the heart of Elton, Bury.

 13-Oct Harvest Festival

-There will be a pack for each of you to take away on 1st September to consider prayerfully what your response will be to getting involved with the mission of St Stephen’s.
+Information packs were distributed on 1st September to help you to consider prayerfully what your response will be to getting involved with the mission of St Stephen’s.
 It may be to stay the same or it might be God is encouraging you to something new.

 St Stephen’s is over 100 years old and built on the legacy of others who have given their Time, Talents and Treasure to pass on to us.